 Danny Ben-Moshe, Walkey Documentary Award-winning documentary filmmaker

-The initial plans, which are still going ahead, were also revealed to be made in consultation with the Jewish Board Of Deputies.
+The initial plans, which are still going ahead, were also revealed to be made by the City Of Sydney in consultation with the Jewish Board Of Deputies.

 This announcement was made on December 29 at around 8pm.